-Flammable storage cabinets must be provided for storage of flammable materials in laboratories.
-These cabinets are usually installed under chemical hoods.
+- Vented flammable storage cabinets must be provided for storage of flammable materials in laboratories.
+These cabinets are usually installed under chemical hoods. - Flammable storage cabinets must be mechanically ventilated and may be tied into the chemical hood ventilation.

 8.1.4 Corrosive Chemical Storage